44 English Words for Project Management: Useful Business Terms for Project Managers

 The features or quality of a service or product that decides its value.

-Example: Our music app has a value tree of 5/5 because it is free and users can save their playlists directly on their phone.
+Example: Our music app has a value tree of five out of five because it is free and users can save their playlists directly on their phone.

 A group of people working from different locations or organizations.